My Magic World of Music & Dance

-I was born and raised in Phoenix Arizona, but moved to California in 1956 where I lived for over 31 years.
-My interest in dancing started in 1967.
-After which I danced in over 400 swing dance contests (including the 1973 World Championships).
-I have also taught dancing for many years and have been one of the dance instructors for the Greater Phoenix Swing Dance Club and several other dance clubs.
+Mr. Raper was born and raised in Phoenix Arizona, but moved to California in 1956 where he lived for over 31 years.
+His interest in dancing started in 1967.
+After which he danced in over 400 swing dance contests (including the 1973 World Championships).
+He has also taught dancing for many years and was one of the dance instructors for the Greater Phoenix Swing Dance Club and several other dance clubs.

 Dance Club Founder

 November 2010 Golden Star Winner of California Swing Dance Hall of Fame.
-Founder and current president of the Swing Dance Research & Historic Assn (SDRHA); a member of the World Swing Dance Council; a charter member of the Los Angeles Swing Dance Club; a member of the Greater Phoenix Swing Dance Club, and a past member of the California Swing Dance Club, Competition Swing Dancers Association in Los Angeles, CA; National Teachers Assn., United Country Western Dance Council, and Country Western Line Dance Association, ASCAP and BMI.
+Founder of the Swing Dance Research & Historic Assn (SDRHA); a member of the World Swing Dance Council; a charter member of the Los Angeles Swing Dance Club; a member of the Greater Phoenix Swing Dance Club, and a past member of the California Swing Dance Club, Competition Swing Dancers Association in Los Angeles, CA; National Teachers Assn., United Country Western Dance Council, and Country Western Line Dance Association, ASCAP and BMI.

-As an author, I have published two online books: "Who's Who in Swing Dance" and "Raper's Dance Dictionary".
-My other writings include the "Jitterbug Newsletter", the book "Competition Swing Dancing" and many articles on dance which have been published in all the major dance publications.
-As a dance instructor, I have specialized in swing dance and other dances for many years and have written and published lesson plans for many dances including west coast swing, lindy hop, retro swing, rhythm 2-step and waltz which can be found on the Internet at Raper's Dance Teachers Corner.
-I am also webmaster of Raper's Dance Corner, Raper's Ballroom Dance Corner, Raper's Swing Dance Corner, Raper's Balboa Dance Corner, Raper's Lindy Hop Dance Corner, Raper's Shag Dance Corner, and many other sites on the Internet some of which can be found through Raper.com.
+As an author, He has published two online books: "Who's Who in Swing Dance" and "Raper's Dance Dictionary".
+HIs other writings include the "Jitterbug Newsletter", the book "Competition Swing Dancing" and many articles on dance which have been published in many of the major dance publications.
+As a dance instructor, he specialized in swing dance and other dances for many years and has written and published lesson plans for many dances including west coast swing, lindy hop, retro swing, rhythm 2-step and waltz which can be found on the Internet at Raper's Dance Teachers Corner.
+He also created Raper's Dance Corner, Raper's Ballroom Dance Corner, Raper's Swing Dance Corner, Raper's Balboa Dance Corner, Raper's Lindy Hop Dance Corner, Raper's Shag Dance Corner, and many other sites on the Internet some of which can be found through Raper.com.

 1960's - Getting Started